jhlau/deepspeare/README.md

    * `cd trained_model; tar -xvzf model.tgz`
 1. Run `python sonnet_gen.py -m trained_model`
    * the default configuration is the generation configuration used in the paper
+   * takes about a minute to generate one quatrain on CPU (GPU not necessary)

 ```
 usage: sonnet_gen.py [-h] -m MODEL_DIR [-n NUM_SAMPLES] [-r RM_THRESHOLD]